rodnt/bffuf/README.md

-# BFFFUF ( Burp Extension for FFUF @ffuf )
+# BFFUF ( Burp Extension for FFUF @ffuf )

-BFFFUF is an extension for Burp Suite that allows you to configure and run FFUF (Fuzz Faster U Fool) directly from Burp.
+BFFUF is an extension for Burp Suite that allows you to configure and run FFUF (Fuzz Faster U Fool) directly from Burp.
 This extension provides a graphical interface to set various FFUF options, save request configurations, and perform fuzzing attacks directly from the tool.

 ## Features